sahilgadhok/PasteBin/Solutions.md

 # Solutions

-A one day extension was used for this assignment.
+A one day 10% deduction will be used for this assignment.

 ## Features
 - Home: